 And that can make all the difference.

-Here are three red flags to look for that signal it might be time to call in the marketing cavalry:
+Here are four red flags to look for that signal it might be time to call in the marketing cavalry:

 What you’re doing isn’t working anymore

 Today, every business on the block is vying for the attention of potential customers; typically relying on methods like print, traditional media, ineffective digital tactics and referrals.
 The simple truth is you can’t afford to stay stuck in the past because you’ll get overrun.
 It’s time to get with the times and incorporate new techniques and mediums.
 If you lack in-house skills for that, bring in reinforcements.